-Popular Dannevirke restaurant The Barrelhouse was burning.
-A plumber driving past saved it
+Dannevirke restaurant The Barrelhouse on fire, plumber saves it

 "It was a really good save."

-He said it was suspected an electrical fault was the cause of the fire which started in the ceiling of the kitchen.
+He said it was suspected an electrical fault caused the fire which started in the kitchen ceiling.

 Greenwood and his partner Diane Champion bought the restaurant in November and have been slowly making changes.

-He said he didn't hear Howell banging on the door as he wasn't wearing his hearing aids.
+He said he didn't hear Howell banging on the door because he wasn't wearing his hearing aids.

 While Greenwood admitted to feeling shattered after the fire he said he would keep moving on.

-He had cancelled the bookings he had for lunch but was hoping to reopen for dinner tonight.
+He had cancelled the lunch bookings but was hoping to reopen for dinner tonight.

 In the meantime an electrician was working on the wiring and builders would be called in to repair the ceiling and charred joists.